U Got It Bad: Reception

+"U Got It Bad" was nominated for several prizes, including the Soul Train Music Award for Best R&B/Soul Single – Male at the 2002 Soul Train Music Awards.
+In 2002, it won Choice Love Song at the 2002 Teen Choice Awards, and in 2003, the song was awarded an ASCAP Award for Publisher of the Year.
+In 2016, Complex ranked the song number eight on their list of the 25 greatest Usher songs, with editor Edwin Ortiz calling it a "slow-burning ballad meant to top anything Usher had released prior," further writing: "Whereas "Nice & Slow" delivered a slow jam vibe ripe for a late night rendezvous, "U Got It Bad" was the antithesis of an erotic fantasy, with Usher exploring a relationship he can't sensibly appreciate."
+In 2021, American Songwriter ranked the song number five on their list of the 10 greatest Usher songs.

 Chart performance

 "U Got It Bad" topped the US Billboard Hot 100 chart on the week of December 15, 2001, becoming Usher's third number-one song on the chart.
 It was his second Hot 100 number one from 8701 after "U Remind Me", which reached the position in July of the same year.
 "U Got It Bad" marked the first time he obtained two consecutive number one hits.
 In December 2001, Usher became one of the few Arista acts to have more than one Hot 100 number one hit, with Whitney Houston having eleven, Barry Manilow and Milli Vanilli with three, and Monica with two.
 "U Got It Bad" was also atop the Hot 100 Airplay chart that week, with an audience impression of 135 million.
 The following week, the song was replaced by Nickelback's "How You Remind Me", moving it to number two.
 Nickelback's single remained number one for four consecutive weeks, before being replaced by "U Got It Bad" on the week of January 8, 2002, which went on to top the Hot 100 for five weeks.
 On the same week, the song broke the record for the highest audience impression on the Hot 100 Airplay chart, previously held by Alicia Keys, with 149,858,700 listeners.
 The song's popularity helped 8701 rise from number twenty-three to eight on the US Billboard 200 on the week of October 11, 2001.